ig3/srf/README.md

 #### Percent Correct

 This is the percentage of reviews of mature cards that are 'correct' (i.e. not Again) over the window config.percentCorrectWindow.
+It is only calculated if there are at least

 #### Correct factor